Cause and Effect (band): Artificial Construct

 In breaking with tradition, Rowe and Milo released their fifth studio album Artificial Construct, as a three-part series to be released as individual EPs over the course of 2011.
 Artificial Construct Part One was released on June 6, 2010.
 Part Two was released July 8, 2011.
 As of November 2014, Part Three of Artificial Construct has yet to be released as the band is on hiatus while Rowe works on his side project, Whitewaits.

 Hiatus and split

 A message from the band on posted on its Facebook Page read: "C&E UPDATE: Dear friends, After a 20-year "monogamous" musical relationship, we've decided to shake things up a bit in 2013 and try something different.
 We're putting the release of AC3 on hold to focus on some exciting individual side projects.
 But don't worry, we still love each other and we definitely love you for your continued support - Stay tuned in the coming weeks for more details!
 Cheers, Rob & Keith #Hiatus".

 In April 2020, the band announced via their Facebook page that Cause and Effect would no longer be making music together.

+Rob Rowe

+Rowe has since released solo material under the name Whitewaits and along with producer Von Hertzog under the name VH x RR.